NathanHodges/DraftKingsRanking/README.md

 # DraftKingsRanking
-This is my attempt to make money betting on sports.
+Here is collection of scripts to work with sports data along and optimize expected fantasy points.